MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Network/v1.0.13/AzureRM.Network.md

 ### [New-AzureRmApplicationGatewaySslCertificate](./New-AzureRmApplicationGatewaySslCertificate.md)
-Creates an SSL certificate for an azure_2 application gateway.
+Creates an SSL certificate for an Azure application gateway.

 ### [New-AzureRmApplicationGatewayUrlPathMapConfig](./New-AzureRmApplicationGatewayUrlPathMapConfig.md)
 Creates an array of URL path mappings to a backend server pool.